 How do I know what power supply to buy?

 The type of power supply you need is dependant on whether you are starting a build or replacing an old power supply in your current PC.
 If you're starting a build, then you'll need to consider the energy consumption of the hardware you'll be installing.
 For home office or small office systems, you won't need a ton of power, as you'll have a minimal amount of hardware to install.
 As the systems get more hardware to install, or as the hardware becomes higher performance, it will likely need more power, requiring a power supply with higher output and stability.
 The 80 PLUS Certification is good way to tell if the power supply is reliable, especially for systems that are going to be running more taxing applications, or for long periods of time.

 If you're looking to replace a power supply in a pre-built system, such as a branded one that you've bought from a retail store, then you'll likely need to find out the model of the power supply in your system.
 While many can be replaced by an ATX power supply with the same wattage and connections, there are a lot of brands that create unique form factors, requiring the same model, or generic version of the model, be purchased as a replacement.
-We do carry many of these, but we know they can a little more difficult to find so if you would like some assistance, feel free to contact us.

 Do we have any laptop/notebook power supplies?